jaideeepballani/avm-real-estate-model/README.md

 ### Feature Selection
 - The script feature selection currently runs correlation analysis
 - Other suggested methods like Recursive Feature Elimination, Univariate Feature Selection
-- Feature Importance was used in separate Jupyter Notebook for base model training
+- Feature Importance was used in separate Jupyter Notebook for base model training.
+You can navigate to the Jupyter Notebook through the `notebooks` folder in the repo.

 ### Expected Columns
 - `rentals_df`: Columns such as `property_size_sqm`, `location`, `contract_start_date`, `contract_end_date`, etc.